-An organizational decision making is a series of professional decisions that a company undergo for its success.
+An organizational decision making is a series of professional decisions that a company undergoes for its success.
 The consequences of ineffective organizational decision making can be dire.
 Suspended projects, waste resources, and a rudderless institution – goes to the list.
-On the other hand, a perfect organizational decision making turns the company to the optimum growth.
+On the other hand, perfect organizational decision making turns the company to optimum growth.

 Functional decision making (ODM)

 Functional decision making (ODM) is widely considered here as a single-actor and multiple-actor decision-making, adopted in the context of continuous relationships for effectiveness purposes.
 Various contributions related to the study of ‘logic’ or decision-making ‘politics’ were reviewed.
-A portfolio of cognitive techniques or ‘logic’ has been created in ODM research, ranging from maximizing deductive value, solving heuristic problems, following ‘programmed’ rules, to ‘random’ and context dependent behaviors.
-In accordance with the ability to deal with different degree of conflicts between uncertainty and interest, their decision-making processes can be comparatively evaluated.
+A portfolio of cognitive techniques or ‘logic’ has been created in ODM research, ranging from maximizing deductive value, solving heuristic problems, and following ‘programmed’ rules, to ‘random’ and context-dependent behaviors.
+In accordance with the ability to deal with different degrees of conflicts between uncertainty and interest, their decision-making processes can be comparatively evaluated.

 The previous item raises a new question: How do you set your long-term goals?
 Ideally, this should flow from your organization’s mission and original value.
 Your organization’s goals may evolve over time, but its values should be far less variable.

 Your organizational values provide a consistent knowledge of your organization’s identity and continuity.
-They should be clearly understood and agreed by your decision makers.
+They should be clearly understood and agreed upon by your decision-makers.
 As you evaluate your goals, make sure they are connected with your original quality.

 To avoid this problem, nail down your high-priority, long-term goals from the beginning.
 Then your organization decides, ask yourself what are you meeting those goals.
-This should be a constant process, again and again to test your organizational activity against your steps.
+This should be a constant process, again again, to test your organizational activity against your steps.